paed01/unnecessary.js/README.md

 Options:
 - `cwd`: Project working directory, defaults to `process.cwd()`
-- `filePattern`: Defaults to js and json extensions
+- `filePattern`: Regex pattern, Defaults to js and json extensions
 - `excludeDirs`: Array with directories to exclude, use relative paths, e.g. `app/assets`.
 Default is `node_modules` and `.git`.
 Any additional directories are appended to default list.

 ```javascript